Key Takeaways

 The ROI Question That Never Gets a Straight Answer

 Most answers focus on day-of metrics: headcount, social impressions in the first 24 hours, immediate press pickup.
 Those numbers matter.
-But after producing over 1,600 events at LUME Studios at 393 Broadway in SoHo, New York City since 2016, we have observed something more interesting: the best activations do not peak on event day.
+But after producing over 1,600 events at LUME Studios at 393 Broadway in SoHo since 2016, the pattern is consistent: the best activations do not peak on event day.
 They build for 2 to 3 weeks afterward.
+For a full framework on measuring this properly, see our guide on how to measure immersive event ROI.

 The Three Design Decisions That Determine Content Longevity